End-to-End Training of Multi-Document Reader and Retriever for Open-Domain Question Answering: Model

 \paragraph{Retriever parameters $\Phi$.} For updating $\Phi$ (the second term of Eq.~\ref{eq:obj}), we propose to use the posterior estimate.
 In other words, we use additional information from $\boldsymbol{a}$ when evaluating $Z_{\text{retriever}}$ to train $\Phi$.
 Using the posterior allows our retriever to learn from richer training signals as opposed to relying only on the prior.

 We need to be able to compute $p(\mathcal{Z}_{\text{retriever}} \mid \boldsymbol{q},\boldsymbol{a}; \Theta, \Phi)$ to maximize the retriever parameters.
 However, computing this quantity is difficult since it is a probability of a set.\footnote{This is true whether we choose to use the posterior probability or the prior probability.} Consider a set of $K$ documents (e.g., $\mathcal{Z}_{\text{top-}K}$), where $\boldsymbol{z}_k$ denotes a document in the set.
-We approximate the maximization of the probability of the set by assuming that its probability is maximized if the sum of the probability of each document in the set is maximized.
-With this approximation, we arrive at a simpler quantity: $\sum_{k=1}^K p(\boldsymbol{z}_k \mid \boldsymbol{q},\boldsymbol{a}; \Theta, \Phi)$.
+We approximate the maximization of the probability of the set by assuming that its probability is maximized if the sum of the probability of each document in the set is maximized.\footnote{The intuition is that each element of the set contributes independently, which greatly simplifies the computation to find the maximum of the set.} With this approximation, we arrive at a simpler quantity: $\sum_{k=1}^K p(\boldsymbol{z}_k \mid \boldsymbol{q},\boldsymbol{a}; \Theta, \Phi)$.
 Note that using Bayes rule, we can rewrite:\footnote{We choose not to normalize with $p(\boldsymbol{a} \mid \boldsymbol{q}; \Theta, \Phi)$ since computing this quantity would require summing over all evidence documents $M$.
 While this makes the resulting objective that we optimize not correspond to a proper probability distribution anymore, we observe that our training method still behaves well in practice. }

 The reader now only conditions on one document when computing the probability of an answer $p(\boldsymbol{a}\mid\boldsymbol{q}, \boldsymbol{z}_k; \Theta)$.
 This simpler reader uses the same parameters as the more sophisticated one $\Theta$, but it only uses one document $\boldsymbol{z}_k$ instead of a set of documents.